NC State vs. Florida State NCAA Football Odds, Plays and Insights | November 6, 2021

 - Florida State has played eight games, with three wins against the spread.

-- This year, the Seminoles have two against the spread wins in four games as an underdog of 2.5 points or more.
+- This season, the Seminoles have two against the spread wins in four games as an underdog of 2.5 points or more.

-- Florida State's games this year have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).
+- Florida State's games this season have hit the over on four of eight set point totals (50%).

-- When Florida State scores more than 16.3 points, it is 3-4 against the spread and 3-4 overall.
+- Florida State is 3-4 against the spread and 3-4 overall when the team scores more than 16.3 points.

-- When Florida State totals over 327.8 yards, the team is 3-3 against the spread and 3-3 overall.
+- In games that Florida State piles up more than 327.8 yards, the team is 3-3 against the spread and 3-3 overall.

 - The Seminoles have turned the ball over 16 times this season, seven more turnovers than the Wolf Pack have forced (9).